kadza/lokales/README.md

 * No auto-import in vscode
 * No union types https://github.com/dart-lang/sdk/issues/4938

+## Misc
+### Keys
+* When to use keys https://www.youtube.com/watch?v=kn0EOS-ZiIc
+* Should I add a Key property to my custom widgets https://github.com/flutter/flutter/issues/3868

 ## TODO
+- [ ] Add keys to all the widgets
 - [ ] Unit tets
 - [ ] Replace static map card with dynamic_map
 - [ ] Do something about description id